Q: What is genetic engineering?

 Q: Is food from GE animals in the food supply?

-A: On November 19, 2015, FDA approved an application related to AquAdvantage Salmon, a GE Atlantic salmon.
-Although these salmon will be bred in Canada, and raised in Panama, food from these salmon will be imported into the U.S. For details on the kinds of studies that were conducted to assess food safety, please see the Freedom of Information Summary, Section IX.
+A: On November 19, 2015, FDA approved an application related to AquAdvantage Salmon, a GE Atlantic salmon, and on March 8, 2019, deactivated an import alert pertaining to GE salmon.
+Although these salmon have been bred in Canada, and raised in Panama, AquaBounty may now import eggs from the salmon to be raised at its secure land-based aquaculture facility in Indiana.
+For details on the kinds of studies that were conducted to assess food safety, please see the Freedom of Information Summary, Section IX.

 Q: Will food from GE animals be labeled?